Archaeology, Art and Visual Culture, and the Question of National Identity in Modern Iran

 The role of intellectual movements, most of which anti-governmental, should not be overlooked in the production and distribution of images in this period.
 Their accounts on modern aesthetics, as well as their views on Islamic-Iranian heritage, mostly demonstrated in cinema and literature, must be considered in face of the cultural politics.
 In the realm of visual arts there is no independent movement as such.
 The idea of "committed art", although considered by a few artists, was rarely affected by the Soviet style Socialist Realism until the late 70s and in the dawn of the revolution.
 Most artists, either pro- or anti-governmental, attempted to combine modernist aesthetics with a kind of nativism.

-In this project, I intend to explore the relationship between the work of Western archaeologists and the newly-emerged Iranian nation-state, and its impact on contemporary art and visual culture during the Pahlavi monarchy.
+In this project, I intend to explore the relationship between the work of Western archaeologists and the newly-emerged Iranian nation-state, and its impact on art and visual culture during the Pahlavi monarchy.
+I specifically examine the productions of two contemporary artists—animator Noureddin Zarrinkelk and architect Hossein Amanat—which could demonstrate the effects of new nationalism on visual culture.
 The approach is truly art historical.
 The key questions of this project are: How did the Pahlavi state constructed a modern Iranian identity in relation to national heritage by using new narratives of history?
 What was the role of Western archeologists in this context?
 What was the interrelation between these new narratives, artistic movements and visual culture?
 How have the Iranian intellectuals and artists identified themselves as "other" through the twentieth century?

 The primary resources of this project will be the documents of both Iranian and Western scholars, including archeologists and art historians, as well as materials from the broader field of visual culture during the Pahlavi period.
 Most of the Western archeologist archival materials is preserved at the University of Chicago, New York Public library, Institute of Iranian Studies (Berlin) and National Museum (Tehran).
 The methods in examining this documentation will be a combination of art historical analysis with a critical assessment of post-colonial theories, drawing on actual debates in heritage studies and in history of science.